SycamoreFox/SysTray/README.md

 ![Right Click Menu](assets/SysTray_desktop2.png)
 ##### Configurable to your liking<br>
 ![Settings Window](assets/SysTray_desktop_03.png)

-### Why SysTray?
-Many Windows users want to know at a glance how their computer is performing.
-Windows does not come with such functionality 'out of the box' - thus SysTray

-### How much does it cost?
-SysTray is Free and Open Source Software (FOSS).
-It's yours to use freely.
-I hope you find it useful and enjoyable.

 ### Support or Contact
 Having trouble with SysTray?
 [Contact me](mailto://david.osborne@outlook.com) and I’ll help you sort it out.